ahmed6913/Shaikh-saim/README.md

 - 🔭 Currently building next-gen dApps at my Web3 startup
 - 🌐 Skilled in Blockcahin, React Frontend, and Backend architecture
 - 🛠️ Exploring CI/CD, GitHub Action, and cloud infra for scalable deployment
-- 📈 Passionate about open-source, decentralization, and disruptive tech
+- 📈 Passionate about open-source, decentralization, disruptive tech, problem solveing and business logic
 - 🧑‍💻 Can led tech projects from planning to deployment as a project coordinator/ product owner

 ---